Making a More Perfect City

 The Century of Progress exposition

 Having created one highly popular disposable Utopia, Chicago in the 1930s set out to build another one.
 A Century of Progress International Exposition festooned Northerly Island for the summers of 1933 and 1934, during which time nearly 40 million people had dropped by.

 The Century of Progress was ill-named.
 The century of progress it was intended to celebrate was Chicago’s, as it marked the 100th anniversary of the incorporation of the city.
 Yet it was organized at a time when the city had been moving backward for decades.
 Since the World Columbian Exposition, the city’s reputation had been sullied by gangsters and barnyard politics, the World War I Red Scare, street warfare between blacks and whites in 1919.
 Because of the economic crash, new construction in Chicago all had but stopped.
-So many people were out of work that fears of a workers revolt of the sort that never quite materialized in the 1870s and ‘80s were revived.
+So many people were out of work that fears of the workers' revolt that never quite materialized in the 1870s and ‘80s were revived.

-Like the World Columbian Exposition offered carnival rides and faux streets from exotic cities, Like the Midway, this part of the fair had its sideshow aspects. (“Living babies in incubators” was one exhibit.)
+Just as the World Columbian Exposition had offered carnival rides and faux streets from exotic cities, this part of the 1933 fair had its sideshow aspects. (“Living babies in incubators” was one exhibit.)
 The star of the fair was stripper Sally Rand, she of the famous fan dance.
 Robert Rydell has noted that Rand’s calculated undress was meant to spoof Chicago matrons who were calculatedly overdressed, but it was not the prospect of social comment through dance that excited the yokels.